wp-plugins/facebook-thumb-fixer/readme.txt

 === Facebook Thumb Fixer ===
 Contributors: mikeyott
-Tags: facebook, thumb, fixer, default, thumbnail, thumbnails, thumbs, og:image, open, graph Requires at least: 2.9.2
+Tags: facebook, thumb, fixer, default, thumbnail, thumbnails, thumbs, og:image, og:description, og:title, open, graph, open graph
+Requires at least: 2.9.2
-Tested up to: 3.5
+Tested up to: 3.8
 Stable tag: trunk

 Fixes the problem of the missing (or wrong) thumbnail when a post is shared on Facebook or Google+.